 While my time in the music department was very formative, I think the aspect I value most was a steady dosage of solid biblical teaching in everything that was done at LBC.
-I was a music major, a bible major, and I played baseball my first two years at LBC.
+I was a music major, a Bible major, and I played baseball during my first two years at LBC.
 In everything, a biblical worldview was encouraged, curated and exemplified.
-This has continued to pay dividends in my life, and I’m so thankful for the guidance of professors who not only teach in the classroom, but also taught by example.
+This has continued to pay dividends in my life, and I’m so thankful for the guidance of professors who not only teach in the classroom but also taught by example.

 7. What’s your title with American Music Theatre?
 What will you be doing?

 My title is resident drummer.
 AMT has original shows and also brings in acts from around the country.
 I will be playing drum set and percussion for all their original shows, and there are two per year.
 The summer show runs from April-October, and the Christmas Show runs November-December.
 I am responsible for learning each show (40+ songs), creating charts for my parts, practicing the show with the group and then performing and maintaining the show for the duration of the run.

 8. Tell me more about earning a living as a musician.
 What’s the best part?